Ant Control: Ants Life Expectancy

 If you’re an ant, it pays to be royalty.
 The queen ant of a colony can live as long as 28 years.
 Compare that to the poor drone male ant.
 Its sole function is to breed with the queen.
 That may sound like a good life, but there’s a big catch.
 Once the drone has done its duty, then it’s all over.
 Breeder males die within weeks.

 Most ants are workers.
-They are female but, unlike the queen, they are sterile.
+They are female but unlike the queen, they are sterile.
 Their lifespan is in-between that of the short-lived drones and the long-lived queens.
-Worker ants can live up to seven years.
+Worker ants can live for up to 7 years.

-An ants life begins in an egg.
-If the egg was fertilized, the ant will be female.
+An ant’s life begins in an egg.
+If the egg is fertilized, the ant will be female.
 If it wasn’t fertilized, then there’s a male inside.
 In the next stage, lasting 1-to-2 weeks, the egg transforms into a rapidly growing larva.
 Next comes 6-to-10 weeks in the pupae stage.

 When the ant emerges, it’s a full-fledged adult!
 It’s all ready to go to work, or to breed, or – if it’s very lucky – to become a queen.